 Socioeconomics refers to the way social and economic factors, for example, race and income, influence one another in local communities and households.
-The U.S. Environmental Protection Agency (EPA) defines environmental justice as "the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies."
+Environmental justice is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
+The environmental justice movement was started by individuals, primarily people of color, who sought to address the inequity of environmental protection in their communities.